-Respondents 180 Land Co., LLC and Fore Stars Ltd. ("Landowners") hereby respectfully request leave pursuant to NRAP 35(c) to file the attached Reply to Judge Herndon's Response of Impartiality and in support of their Notice of Justice Participation In Lower Tribunal and Motion for Disqualification ("Reply").
+Respondents 180 Land Co., LLC and Fore Stars Ltd. ("Landowners") hereby respectfully request leave pursuant to NRAP 35(c) to file the attached Reply in support of their Notice of Justice Participation In Lower Tribunal and Motion for Disqualification ("Reply").